pypyr.steps.pype

 This defaults to the parent loader, so you do NOT need to set this explicitly if you want to load the child with the same loader that did the parent.

-The default pipeline loader is the built-in pypyr.loaders.file
+The default pipeline loader is the built-in pypyr.loaders.file, which looks

 for pipelines on the file system. pypyr will interpret explicitly setting